sjdkay/acqu/README.md

 So be warned, but don't hesitate to fork this repo here and contribute your personal changes if there useful by providing pull requests.

-**NOTE:** As of July 2013, the acqu\_user folder is based on Cristina Collicott's analysis efforts, see collicott/acqu.
-It "does" something, but many issues are not fixed yet.
+**NOTE:** As of November 2014, the acqu\_user folder provides config files for different beamtimes.
+Use symlinks to select one.
+However, they might not be perfect or instantly working on your system.

 Prerequisites
 -------------

 * CERN ROOT > 5.30 with MySQL support (enabled by default, if you have mysql development files installed)
-* CMake > 2.8 (most Linux distributions provide packages)
+* CMake > 2.6 (most Linux distributions provide packages)
 * Zlib and Ncurses development packages (see also troubleshooting)
 * git
 * Doxygen for documentation support (nicely integrated into QtCreator)